 12. You uplift your teams

 Appreciation issues, where people feel undervalued or undeserved – become history.
-Because, employees are able to tell you how they feel, and you can tell them what you think, people feel better.
-There's more trust.
+Because employees are able to tell you how they feel, and you can tell them what you think, people feel better.
+There’s more trust.
 This kind of caring, two-way relationship between employees and management and senior leadership, makes companies not just feel better, but work better.
 This can be shown during meetings and the daily standup.

 13. You nurture learning

-A feedback culture makes it easier for older employees to expand their comfort zones by learning from younger ones, and vice versa younger employees can readily tap into experience and wisdom of seniors.
-Millennials for example, can share their Social Media skills with older members of the team.
-Employees are eager to share what they know, whether its helping to run the business better, or to help expand a colleague's skill set.
+A feedback culture makes it easier for older employees to expand their comfort zones by learning from younger ones, and vice versa, younger employees can readily tap into the experience and wisdom of seniors.
+Millennials, for example, can share their Social Media skills with older members of the team.
+Employees are eager to share what they know, whether it’s helping to run the business better or to help expand a colleague’s skill set.
 A feedback system facilitates a culture of shared learning.

 14. Your ideas are sharper

-Running employee listening campaigns, asking targeted questions in short pulse surveys for example, you’ll start having more creative, and collaborative ideas to improve your business.
-As Steve Jobs said, “Creativity is just connecting things".
+Running employee listening campaigns and asking targeted questions in short pulse surveys, for example, you’ll start having more creative, and collaborative ideas to improve your business.
+As Steve Jobs said, “Creativity is just connecting things”.
 And the more people’s dots you have to connect, the better the ideas.

 15. You know where you stand

 Many companies, like Google, let people rate managers and work processes.
 The ratings can be anonymous or public (even liked or down-rated for a “double-loop” effect).
-This means, one way or another, managers can know in real-time how they're performing and how employees feel about management processes.
-Although it might be daunting, todays employees are more connected and used to rating than any time before, so its better for a company to be ahead of the curve, and ask for opinion directly.
+This means, one way or another, managers can know in real-time how they’re performing and how employees feel about management processes.
+Although it might be daunting, today’s employees are more connected and used to rating than before, so it’s better for a company to be ahead of the curve and ask for opinions directly.

 16. You have better parties